-The interstitial (or User Choice Landing Page) is a handy tool that has potentially far reaching implications for marketers promoting physical or digital products in the complex world of e-commerce.
+The interstitial (a.k.a. a Choice Page) is a handy tool that has potentially far reaching implications for marketers promoting physical or digital products in the complex world of e-commerce.

 An interstitial is a web page that comes up when someone clicks a link to purchase a product.
 Instead of going directly to a website to purchase, the person who clicked on the link is brought to a page where they are given options of several different destinations where they can get to the item they clicked on.

 How Does it Work?

 When someone clicks on a link with an interstitial to purchase a physical or digital item, they will not be brought directly to a destination where they can find that item.
 Instead, they’ll be sent to an intermediary page where they can choose from multiple destinations where that item is available.